 Is your furnace making unusual noises?
 Or have you noticed that your unit is blowing cold air when you’re hoping for a comfortable blast of warm air?
 If so, it could be a indication that your HVAC equipment is about to fail amid this cold winter season and you might need furnace repair.
-Here are some common warnings that you shouldn’t ignore when it comes to your furnace:
+Here are some common warnings that you shouldn’t neglect when it comes to your furnace:

 If you hear a loud scraping sound that sounds like metal on metal, there is probably something amiss with the blower wheel.
-If you hear a sound like this, turn off your furnace immediately and call Service Experts Heating & Air Conditioning to investigate the furnace.
-There are several things that could be wrong with the blower wheel.
+If you hear a sound like this, turn off your furnace promptly and call Service Experts Heating & Air Conditioning to investigate the furnace.
+There are multiple things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
-Second, it might be that the blower wheel is broken and will require replacement.
+Second, it might be that the blower wheel is defective and will require replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts

 If there is a loud pop when your furnace starts up, there are a couple of things that could be going on.
-Two typical culprits are a dirty furnace burner or ignitor.
+Two typical culprits are a dusty furnace burner or ignitor.
 A dirty furnace burner or ignitor could keep the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will create the loud bang you hear.
 This could result in a safety problem, especially if one of these small explosions caused the heat exchanger to crack.
 Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very pricey.

-Expanding and contracting air ducts can also create loud bangs after the heating system blower starts up.
+Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
 This is a common disturbance for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a symptom of undersized ducts, obstructed vents, or a clogged air filter.

 Cold Air Blowing From Heating System